 The 2018-2019 season marked various exciting debuts for Ms. Elezi.
-She was delighted to make her Lincoln Center debut in New York City at The Bruno Walter Auditorium alongside Millennium Chamber Symphony.
-She was the featured soloist on their Leonard Bernstein Centennial Concert, Lenny @ 100, in conjunction with the exhibition collection curated by the LA Grammy Museum.
+She was delighted to have made her Lincoln Center debut at The Bruno Walter Auditorium, featured as part of the Leonard Bernstein Centennial Celebration, Lenny @ 100, in conjunction with an exhibition collection curated by the LA Grammy Museum.
 Ms. Elezi also made concert debuts across Europe where she was first heard as a soloist at the Sugrįžimai 2018 International Music Festival in Vilnius, Lithuania, followed by a series of concerts throughout some of the country's most well-known museums and castles.
 Ms. Elezi then made her German debut in the city of Hamburg where she was as a featured soloist at the Bergedorfer Sommerfestival/Musiktage, singing on their Mozart Gala.

 Rachel has also had the privilege of premiering new chamber works by composers Denise Mei Yan Hofmann and Wendy Griffiths at the annual Music Under Construction concert in NYC In 2018, she debuted new excerpts from Wendy Griffinth's opera, The Crimson Sand, which she had previously originated roles for in 2016.
-Ms. Elezi also has a passion for Early Music, joining the New York Continuo Collective in 2015, and has since sung in several of their concert series,
+Ms. Elezi also has a passion for Early Music, joining the New York Continuo Collective from 2015-17, singing on several of their concert series.

 Ms. Elezi began her studies at Case Western Reserve University, receiving a BA in Music, as well as Classical Theatre.
 She holds a MM in Vocal Performance from the University of Miami’s Frost School of Music.
 She is also a classically trained violinist.